ThomasAlxDmy/sidekiq-resque_status/README.md

 		  config.redis = { :namespace => Resque.redis.namespace, :url => url }
 		end

-# Add the sidekiq-resque_status middleware to the Sidekiq server and client middleware
+### Configure Sidekiq server and client middleware

+In the same config file you just have to add sidekiq-status and sidekiq-resque_status to Sidekiq middleware.

 		Sidekiq.configure_server do |config|
 		  config.server_middleware do |chain|